manishpatelgt/NetworkInfoRepo/README.md

 # NetworkInfoRepo
-Get application internet datausage and balance info
+Application for getting internet datausage and balance info